uhpoler/KPI-first-semester/README.md

 This repository contains materials from all disciplines of the first semester

 ## Algorithm and data structure
-- 7 lab works written in C++ language with flowchart and reports
+- 7 lab works with flowchart and reports

 ## Basics of programming
 - 8 lab works written in C++ language